-This is an interesting phenomenon and it may reassure you to know you’re not alone; many people have shared their experience of this with me.
+This is an interesting phenomenon and I hope firstly to reassure you, you’re not alone; many people have shared their experience of this with me.
 Hearing your name called out in a dream can feel so real you wake up convinced someone is in the room with you.

-Some people will find that external noises in their dreams influence their dream content; so if you dream the phone is ringing you may wake up to find it actually is.
-Similar to dreaming someone’s at the door, to find the doorbell going as you “come to”.
+Some people will find that external noises in their dreams influence their dream content; so if you dream the ‘phone is ringing you may wake up to find it actually is.
+(This is similar to dreaming someone’s at the door, to find the doorbell going as you “come to”).

 But what about hearing your name?

-The interpretation of this can depend on the context of the dream and so it’s worth considering not just who the voice might be but how you felt about it and why has this happened at this point in your life.
+The interpretation of this can depend on the context of the dream, so it’s worth considering not just who the voice might be, but how you felt about it and why has this happened at this point in your life.

-Spend some time when you wake up to focus your attention on the voice and ask the questions:
+Spend some time when you wake up to focus your attention on the nature of the voice and consider the questions:

 * Do I recognise it at all?

-You may find the first two questions more difficult to answer than the third, and don’t worry if this is the case.
 Determining how you felt about your dream is just as important as what happened in it, and can give clues as to how you’re experiencing life at that time.

-If the voice sounds familiar (even if you cant see them) it may be that someone in your waking life has been trying to get your attention but, for whatever reason, you’ve not been taking any notice.
+If the voice sounds familiar (even if you cant see the person behind it) it may be that someone in your waking life has been trying to get your attention but, for whatever reason, you’ve not been paying attention or taking any notice.
 Our brains can pick up subconscious clues when we’re awake, which don’t get our attention until we’re asleep (this is one of the theories behind precognitive dreams ).
-So, perhaps you’ve been caught up in your life at the time which have distracted you away from giving your time to people who matter most.
+So, perhaps you’ve been caught up in your life in such a way that you’ve been distracted away from giving your time to people who matter most.

-Perhaps the voice was calming and reassuring, almost angelic.
+Sometimes the voice can be calming and reassuring, almost angelic.
 Some cultures believe dreams are a divine portal for messengers to introduce themselves to you.
 People who are beginning to explore a spiritual path may consider meeting their “guardian” or guide through their dreams.
-Its important to emphasise that dreams of this nature will always leave you feeling refreshed and energised, never sad or distressed.
+Its important to emphasise that dreams of this nature will always leave you feeling positive and refreshed – re-energised even – never sad or distressed.
 If you woke up hearing your name, and you want this to happen again, you could try asking, before you next go to sleep – and if you feel ready – if you can ‘meet’ the person behind the voice in your dreams.

 From a different perspective, if you wake up as soon as your name is called it is also possible that your brain is alerting you to an immediate problem which needs your attention in an awake state.
 You may be getting too hot and so waking you up is the best way of cooling you down.
 You may also find my article about the First Night Effect (FNE) interesting.